alain-picard/simple-server-playground/README.md

 The database should start on port 8000

-In lein repl, run the following code block from `src/simple-server/database.clj` to create a table in DynamoDB database
+In lein repl, run the following code block from `src/simple-server/database.clj` to create `GuessingGame` table in DynamoDB database.
+This table will be used to store all data from our game.

 ```clojure
 ;;;;;;;;;;;;;;;;;;;;;;;;